How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 Now, this is what makes the Apostille certificate different from the discontinued “red ribbon” certificates.

-In the old system (see image below), you can’t use a Philippine-issued document abroad unless it’s authenticated by DFA and then legalized by the Foreign Embassy with jurisdiction over the country where the document will be used.
+In the old system (see image below), you couldn’t use a Philippine-issued document abroad unless it’s authenticated by DFA and then legalized by the Foreign Embassy with jurisdiction over the country where the document will be used.

 apostille authentication in the philippines